BinaryMuse/fluxxor/site/contents/guides/async-data.md

   },

   onAddBuzz: function(payload) {
-    var word = {word: payload.word, status: "ADDING"};
+    var word = {id: payload.id, word: payload.word, status: "ADDING"};
-    this.words.push(word);
-    this.loadingWords[payload.id] = word;
+    this.words[payload.id] = word;
     this.emit("change");
   },

   onAddBuzzSuccess: function(payload) {
-    this.loadingWords[payload.id].status = "OK";
+    this.words[payload.id].status = "OK";
-    delete this.loadingWords[payload.id];
     this.emit("change");
   },

   onAddBuzzFail: function(payload) {
-    this.loadingWords[payload.id].status = "ERROR";
+    this.words[payload.id].status = "ERROR";
-    this.loadingWords[payload.id].error = payload.error;
+    this.words[payload.id].error = payload.error;
-    delete this.loadingWords[payload.id];
     this.emit("change");
   }
 });
 ```

 The `BuzzwordStore` code is pretty straightforward; the most interesting portion is probably the last three methods.
-Notice we optimistically add the submitted word to the store in `onAddBuzz` even though we don't know if it will succeed or not.
+Notice we optimistically add the submitted word to the store in `onAddBuzz` and mark it as "ADDING" since we don't know if it will succeed or not.
 Later, in `onAddBuzzSuccess` and `onAddBuzzFail`, we track down the word in question and update its status accordingly.
 In another app, we might present an alert to the user upon failure, or remove the word from the store completely.

 The UI
 ------